 Henry Woerner of Brookside asked to put a gasoline filling station (presumably tanks) under the sidewalk in front of his place on Excelsior Blvd, probably at Brookside Ave.
 An ad dated August 1917 verifies that he had a Standard station.

 The Yellow Trail Garage was mentioned in 1917.
-This may have been on Excelsior Blvd., which was on the route of the Yellowstone Trail.
+This was probably in Hopkins, on Excelsior Blvd., before it was reconfigured, which was on the route of the Yellowstone Trail.
 See Automotive Milestones.

 John C. Eckers had a Pure Oil filling station on Minnetonka Blvd., most likely at Louisiana Ave., until at least 1922.